Nightmare (Soulcalibur): Other appearances

 Outside of the Soul series, Nightmare appeared in Seme COM Dungeon: Drururuaga where the player can obtain him as an "ally" and use his armor along with Soul Edge.
 Soul Edge also appeared as an enemy in Namco x Capcom where its shards became Charade and was fought as enemies, and made a cameo in Retro Game Challenge.
 A Sackboy costume of Nightmare was released as a DLC for LittleBigPlanet 3.

 In 2000, Epoch C-Works released a series of action figures based upon the original Soulcalibur, amongst them Nightmare.
 The semi-posable figure came with equipable weapons from the title in the same package.
 In 2003, Todd McFarlane Productions released a Nightmare sculpture amongst a set of five based on characters from Soulcalibur II.
 The immobile figure was modeled after his primary outfit and stood six inches tall with a base.

 Siegfried and Nightmare both appear in Soulcalibur manga and make a guest appearance as cards in a mobile video game Outcast Odyssey and in many cards in Universal Fighting System.
 They are also both featured on the official Soulcalibur VI arcade stick.

-Design and gameplay

-In his debut, Siegfried appeared as a young man with short blond hair and blue eyes, covered in simple knight armor.
-Following his redemption in Soulcalibur and beyond, he retains the armor but his hair has grown longer, past shoulder length.
-During Soulcalibur" he also gains a long scar dashing over his right eye.
-In Soulcalibur III, he returns with armor bearing the motif of a phoenix as well as feathers on his pauldrons.
-As of Soulcalibur IV, his armor remains the same, but a second layer of crystalline armor covers with an intricate design and wields Soul Calibur instead of Requiem.
-He also gains a long blue scarf as well, completing the 'knight in shining armor' visage.
-His weapon in Soul Edge was originally Faust, a simple zweihander (two-handed sword) with a basic design, but swapped it for Requiem, a large blade with a flat end and a black lining in the center.
-He continues to use this sword from Soulcalibur all the way to Soulcalibur III and resumes its use in Soulcalibur V. In Soulcalibur V, Siegfried's appearance begins to take on the traits of his father, and has grown a stubble.
-His hair is swept up with a couple bangs hanging down and his scar still remains.
-In all games, he is left-handed.

-Usually a standalone character, Siegfried is an unlockable character in Soulcalibur.
-In Soulcalibur II, he only appears as Nightmare's alternate costumes.
-The 2P costume is Siegfried mid-transition into Nightmare, featuring his human form with a grotesque dragon-like arm, a golden right eye and ruined armor based on his Soulcalibur design.
-Nightmare's bonus costume is Siegfried in standard platemail without any mutations to his body.